 - They do not fully understand why their actions are important and/or cannot clearly articulate the why.

-If your organization is struggling to retain top talent, it may be time to do some collective soul searching.
+If your organization is struggling with talent retention, it may be time to do some collective soul searching.
 Are you and your leaders truly active participants in your own rescue, or are you simply floating down the river, hoping for the best?

 If you are currently floating down the river hoping for the best, we are here to help.
 Leveraging our Talent Survey, we will help you understand the root cause of your talent attraction, development and/or retention woes and help your team make some great data-driven decisions.
 From there, we can conduct a 1/2-Day Talent Planning Session with you and your leadership team, where we will help you gain consensus around the top talent-related initiatives that will have the greatest impact on your organization.